Salem, Massachusetts is known for so many things, including sea trade, spices, pirates and of course the witch trials.

 Things To Do In Salem In The Off Seasons

 The top of my list has to be the Salem Arts Festival.

 Normally taking place over a weekend in June, Artists’ Row in Salem comes alive with artists, musicians, dancers, poets, local craftspeople and more.

-With events happening all day on a main stage area and smaller activities (like bean bag toss and sidewalk chalk for the streets) happening off to the side it’s absolutely a family friendly weekend.
+With events happening all day on the main stage area and smaller activities (like bean bag toss and sidewalk chalk for the streets) happening off to the side it’s absolutely a family-friendly weekend.

 The second day of the Arts Festival this year was “Mural Slam” where a handful of artists painted canvases down the sides of the buildings in Artists’ Row.
 Each piece was unique and seeing the entire process from beginning outlines to finished product was fun.